Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 > *Experiment a little with the parameters `-C` (confidenceFactor) and `-M` for pruned trees and try to find the combination that gives the highest accuracy on the data disturbed with 10% noise.*

 Done for every given percentage of noise.
 See the tables above.

+We can observe that for `confidenceFactor`s below `0.25` (the default value), the grid searched tree is considerably less complex, than the unpruned and even the pruned tree.
+We can observe this for *50% Noise* and *100% Noise* but also to lesser extents for *5% Noise*, *10% Noise* and *25% Noise*.

+Additionally, we can observe that `minNumObj` is always `2` and is thus equal to the default setting.

+Finally, the grid searched tree yields the best classification accuracy for every level of noise except *75%*.

 > *Note: A x% noise level is created by replacing the example label at x% of all examples with a randomly selected label from one of the other classes.
 For two-class problems, you will notice that the performance at 100% noise is identical to the performance at 0% noise (Why?).*